wayne-arcleviti/connected-workspaces/README.md

 ### What's inside?

-This repository hosts Code Ready Workspaces assembly that mainly inherits Eclipse Che artifacts and repackages some of them:
+This repository hosts CodeReady Workspaces assembly that mainly inherits Eclipse Che artifacts and repackages some of them:

 Differences as compared to upstream: